hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Tribunal panel

 Explanation:
-A group of people who sit on a tribunal and collectively make decisions about appeals that are put before them.
+A group of people who sit on a tribunal and collectively make decisions about appeals.

 For citizens:
-Use with explanation
+Use with explanation.

 ## U